stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

     $["store"]["book"][*]["title"]

-Note that the syntax of this query has a close similarity to the C++ JSON API for accessing field names and array elements.
+Note that the syntax of this query has a close similarity to the C++ JSON API for accessing object fields (a.k.a. object properties) and array elements.

 Basically, a JSONPath expression is a sequence of operations to match nodes: